SoarGroup/SoarGroup.github.io/docs/reference/cli/cmd_chunk.md

 ## Turning on Explanation-Based Chunking

 Chunking is _disabled_ by default.
 Learning can be turned on or off at any point during a run.
-Also note that Soar uses most aspects of EBC to create justifications as well, so many aspects of the chunking algorithm still occur even when learning is off.
+Also note that Soar uses most aspects of EBBS to create justifications as well, so many aspects of the chunking algorithm still occur even when learning is off.